decepticons441/decepticons/README.md

 	* 500: Internal Server Error

 ### GET /v1/chatroom/:id
-* Will respond by grabbing a specific chat room
+* Will respond by grabbing a specific chatroom
 * Content-Type header should all be set to application/json
 	* 200: Successfully retrieved the chatrooms
 	* 404: Chatroom with specific ID does not exist
 	* 500: Internal Server Error

-### POST /v1/chatroom/:id
+### PATCH /v1/chatroom/:id
-* Response included message recently added in body
+* Updates the specific chatroom’s name and description
 * Content-Type header should all be set to application/json
-	* 201: Successfully retrieved the chatrooms
+	* 200: Successfully changed
 	* 403: User forbidden
 	* 404: Chatroom with specific ID does not exist
 	* 500: Internal Server Error

-### PATCH /v1/chatroom/:id
+### POST /v1/chatroom/:id
-* Updates the specific channel’s name and description
+* Response includes added message body
 * Content-Type header should all be set to application/json
-	* 200: Successfully changed
+	* 201: Successfully retrieved the chatrooms
 	* 403: User forbidden
 	* 404: Chatroom with specific ID does not exist
 	* 500: Internal Server Error

 ### DELETE /v1/chatroom/:id
-* Deletes a specific channel
+* Deletes a specific chatroom
 	* 200: Successfully deleted
 	* 403: User forbidden
 	* 404: Chatroom with specific ID does not exist
 	* 500: Internal Server Error

+### POST /v1/chatroom/:chatid/:id
+* Response includes updated chatroom's name/description/private/public
+* Content-Type header should all be set to application/json
+	* 201: Successfully retrieved the chatrooms
+	* 403: User forbidden
+	* 404: Chatroom with specific ID does not exist
+	* 500: Internal Server Error

-### PATCH /v1/messages/:id
+### PATCH /v1/chatroom/:chatid/messages/:id
 * Updates the body of a specific message
 * Content-Type header should all be set to application/json
 	* 200: Successfully changed